 ← Back to All Services

 Zero Trust is not a product purchase.
-It is a change in identity control, access design, device trust, and policy enforcement.
-We help teams in Japan shape a phased program that reduces risk without creating operational chaos.
+It is a practical cleanup of identity control, MFA, access review, device compliance, and remote-access rules.
+We help teams in Japan shape a phased program that reduces risk without creating operational chaos or making device operations harder to manage.

 The goal is not to create abstract security architecture.
-It is to reduce unnecessary access, improve verification, and make security controls workable for users, IT, and leadership.
+It is to reduce unnecessary access, improve verification, and make practical controls around users, devices, and admins workable for operations, IT, and leadership.

 Identity and access review

-Map who can access what today, where privileges are too broad, and which trust assumptions need to change first.
+Map who can access what today, where privileges are too broad, which device states are trusted, and which assumptions need to change first.

-Define MFA, conditional access, device trust, segmentation logic, and exception handling with a realistic rollout path.
+Define MFA, conditional access, device compliance, admin-role handling, and exception rules with a realistic rollout path.

-Sequence the program so the business can absorb security improvements without sudden operational breakage.
+Sequence the program so the business can absorb security improvements without sudden operational breakage, while keeping records of policy checks, exceptions, and rollout outcomes.

 Zero Trust programs usually touch identity, endpoint policy, VPN or remote access, privileged accounts, third-party access, and user experience.
-The sequencing matters as much as the controls themselves.
+In practice, the first wins often come from cleaning up MFA gaps, device compliance, admin sprawl, and exception handling before larger redesign work.

-MFA uplift Conditional access Device trust Privileged access control
+MFA uplift Conditional access Intune and device compliance Access review Privileged access control Remote-access exceptions

 Common questions before a Zero Trust rollout starts.